Tracy Steen

 What is an ambiguous loss?

-An ambiguous loss is a traumatic loss that occurred during a period of tremendous stress and confusion.
+An ambiguous loss is a traumatic loss that occurs during a period of tremendous stress and confusion.
 For example, when a person disappears or dies under circumstances that are confusing or mysterious, the surviving family must learn to live with an ambiguous loss.

 The ambiguity that accompanies the loss and that persists long after the loss occurred has a traumatizing effect over and above the loss itself.